Amesh Adalja, MD, FACP

-Dr. Adalja is a Senior Associate at the UPMC Center for Health Security, Clinical Assistant Professor in the Department of Critical Care Medicine, Clinical Assistant Professor in the Department of Emergency Medicine, and Adjunct Instructor in the Department of Medicine’s Division of Infectious Diseases at the University of Pittsburgh School of Medicine and UPMC.
-He also serves on the City of Pittsburgh’s HIV Commission.
+Dr. Adalja is an affiliated scholar at the Johns Hopkins Center for Health Security.
+He was formerly a Senior Associate at the UPMC Center for Health Security.
+He is also a Clinical Assistant Professor in the Department of Critical Care Medicine, Clinical Assistant Professor in the Department of Emergency Medicine, and Adjunct Instructor in the Department of Medicine’s Division of Infectious Diseases at the University of Pittsburgh School of Medicine and UPMC.
+He serves on the City of Pittsburgh’s HIV Commission.
 He is board certified in internal medicine, emergency medicine, infectious diseases, and critical care medicine.

-Dr. Adalja is a Fellow of the Infectious Diseases Society of America, the American College of Physicians, and the American College of Emergency Physicians.
+Dr. Adalja is a Fellow of the Infectious Diseases Society of America (for whom he serves as a media spokesperson), the American College of Physicians, and the American College of Emergency Physicians.
 He is a member of various medical societies, including the American Medical Association, the HIV Medicine Association, and the Society of Critical Care Medicine.

 He is a graduate of the American University of the Caribbean School of Medicine, and he obtained a bachelor of science degree in industrial management from Carnegie Mellon University.